gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Retrieval of Signature Verification Data # {#sec-verif-data}

-A signature verifier may need to retrieve data required to verify countersignatures of messages protected with the group mode and sent to a group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
+A signature verifier may need to retrieve data required to verify signatures of messages protected with the group mode and sent to a group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
 To this end, the signature verifier sends a Signature Verification Data Request message to the Group Manager.

 In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/verif-data at the Group Manager defined in {{ssec-resource-verif-data}} of this document, where GROUPNAME is the name of the OSCORE group.